okfn/handbook/text/appendix/glossary.rst

     Although it is derived from Javascript, libraries to parse JSON data exist for many programming languages.
 Its compact style and ease of use has made it widespread.

+  GDP
+    Gross domestic product (GDP) is the market value of all officially recognized goods and services produced within a country in a given period of time.
+GDP per capita is often considered an indicator of a country's standard of living.
+(Source: Wikipedia.)

   GeoJSON
     GeoJSON is a format for encoding a variety of geographic data